Gepoverlow/ts-workshop/README.md

 ### 2. Run the JavaScript Tests

-Run the test file located at:
+Run the test file:
-`2-intermediate/js/tests/process-data.test.mjs`
+`npm test 2-intermediate/js/tests/process-data.test.mjs`

 Ensure all the tests pass before moving on to the TypeScript version.